vedikanigam/MechaCar_Statistical_Analysis/README.md

 We will use two-sample unpaired t-Test to see whether the means of two samples are statistically different.

-We will use highway fuel efficiency and horsepower data for a large sample from MechaCar and the competition.
+We will use highway fuel efficiency and horsepower data for a large sample from MechaCar and from the competition.